pablofdezcampos/ResponsivePageFronted/README.md

 - Project with responsive design.

 # Technologies
-- HTML for the sctructure of the page
+- HTML for the sctructure and elements of the page.